TheRenegadeCoder/sample-programs-website/docs/projects/longest-word/java/index.md

 [Longest Word](https://sampleprograms.io/projects/longest-word) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - Vipin Yadav

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
+The solution was first committed on Oct 03 2022 21:21:24.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution